Q: How much space is needed to set up a prayer and reflection space? We don’t have much space available in the school…

 A: Our equipment, training and support is available free of charge to churches running prayer and reflection spaces in Oxfordshire.
 As a charity we rely on donations and grants from churches and organisations so that we can provide prayer and reflection spaces free of charge to schools.
 Our aim is to train the local church team so that they run subsequent prayer and reflection spaces independently with access to BeSpace equipment resources, advice and support.

 Q: What about safeguarding?

 A: The local church providing the volunteers may have a number of people who do not have current DBS checks.
-Most schools are happy to welcome visitors to the school under their usual safeguarding procedures for visitors and ensure that a member of staff accompanies the children when they are accessing the prayer space.
-We strongly advise any person running a prayer space to have a current DBS check and all schools we have worked with require the prayer space leader for each day to have a DBS check.
-Individual schools may have specific safeguarding requirements (E.g. filling out self disclosure forms, bringing photo ID etc) and these should be communicated to the prayer space volunteers so they are prepared.
+Most schools are happy to welcome visitors to the school under their usual safeguarding procedures for visitors and ensure that a member of staff accompanies the children when they are accessing the prayer and reflection space.
+We strongly advise any person running a prayer and reflection space to have a current DBS check and all schools we have worked with require the session leader to have a DBS check.
+Individual schools may have specific safeguarding requirements (E.g. filling out self disclosure forms, bringing photo ID etc) and these should be communicated to the church volunteers so they are prepared.
 We provide some basic safeguarding guidelines that can be adapted to fit the school requirements and given out to all volunteers to read.
 It is the schools responsibility to ensure that the church volunteers do all they need to do to comply with school safeguarding policies and procedures.

-Q: So what does my school need to do to make a prayer space happen?
+Q: So what does my school need to do to make a prayer and reflection space happen?